IscoRuta98/fse-tutorials/Tutorial_2/Car Repayment Exercise.md

 - **Unit Testing with pytest:**
   - Review the [pytest documentation](https://docs.pytest.org/en/latest/) for guidance.
+  - Read the following article on testing using [pytest module](https://realpython.com/pytest-python-testing/)
   - Use assertions like `assert` and `pytest.approx` for comparing floating-point values.
   - Utilize the `monkeypatch` fixture to simulate user input.